LuisTorres262/Creating-a-Virtual-Machine/README.md

 21.)
-You'll now see the option to delete, you want to click all the boxes, to delete the Network Interface and Public IP address.
-Click delete.
-Give it a minute or two to delete.
-22.)
 Boom.
 Should be done now.
 Going back to the Home for the Virtual Machines, it should be cleared out.
-23.)
+22.)
 Now you're not quite done yet.
 Click the search bar and type "Resource Groups", you should now be looking at your current resource groups.